Henderson’s Shooting Star

 • Purplish-red stem

-• Filament tubes, which surround the stalk of the stamens (male flower parts), are slender
+• Filament tube, the fused, inflated stalks of the stamens (male flower parts), is slender and dark

-• Leaves roundish (elliptic to ovate) and smooth edged
+• Mature leaves usually roundish (elliptic to ovate) and smooth edged

-• Padre’s shooting star is less commonly found at Edgewood
+• Padre’s shooting star is rarely seen at Edgewood

 • Green stem

-• Filament tubes are stout, often with yellow spots creating a band (look like a bumblebee!)
+• Filament tube is stout and dark, with yellow spots creating a band (looks like a bumblebee!)

-• Leaves more blade-like (oblanceolate) and wavy edged
+• Mature leaves usually more blade-like (oblanceolate) and wavy edged

 • Jepson notes that shooting stars are highly variable and may hybridize

-• Check out this short video (Jepson 2021) for more ID tips
+• Check out this short video (Jepson 2021a) for more ID tips on Edgewood’s shooting stars, and this second short video (Jepson 2021b) for ID tips on all of California’s shooting stars

 At Edgewood